MicrosoftDocs/winrt-api/windows.devices.lights.effects/lamparraybitmapeffect_suggestedbitmapsize.md

 ## -description
 Gets the most suitable image size for the caller selected lamp indexes that results in minimal scaling/distortion.

 ## -property-value
+The image size.

 ## -remarks
 It is possible for this size to change between releases, as the algorithm is refined; even for the same LampArray.

-Callers must NOT take a dependancy that a certain size is returned for a particular LampArray.
+Callers must NOT take a dependency that a certain size is returned for a particular LampArray.

 ## -see-also

 ## -examples